 File a copy in the client's case record and give a copy to the client.
-Forward the original to the service provider(s).
+Forward the original to the service provider(s) and scan a copy to Aging Services.

-This form is available from the State office in triplicate format and an electronic copy is available through the state e-forms.
+This form is available through the state e-forms.